 Are there any herbal oils that you use on a regular basis?
 What have been your experiences with these or other herbal oils?
 Where do you find these for purchase, locally or online?
 Please join the conversation.

-Editor’s note: Of course, none of the following information is intended to be medical advice, but, we hope that it gives you something to discuss with your doctor on your next visit.
+Editor’s note: None of the information in this article is intended to be medical advice, but we hope that it gives you something to discuss with your doctor on your next visit.